nvpro-samples/nvpro_core/nvvk/README.md

 usage flags.
 Therefore you can easily create mappable host allocations and delete them after usage, without inferring device-side allocations.

-We return `AllocationID` rather than the allocation details directly, which you can query separately.
+An `AllocationID` is returned rather than the allocation details directly, which one can query separately.

 Several utility functions are provided to handle the binding of memory directly with the resource creation of buffers, images and acceleration structures.
-This utilities also make implicit use of Vulkan's dedicated allocation mechanism.
+These utilities also make implicit use of Vulkan's dedicated allocation mechanism.

+We recommend the use of the [nvvk::ResourceAllocator](#class-nvvkresourceallocator) class, rather than the various create functions provided here, as we may deprecate them.

 > **WARNING** : The memory manager serves as proof of concept for some key concepts
 > however it is not meant for production use and it currently lacks de-fragmentation logic
 > as well.
 You may want to look at [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)
 > for a more production-focused solution.

-You can derive from this calls and overload the
+You can derive from this class and overload a few functions to alter the chunk allocation behavior.

 Example :
 ~~~ C++